-- 1. Press Menu->Settings->Basic Settings->Display->Backlight. - 2.
-Press () or () , or the Switch soft key to select the desired level from the Active Level field. - 3.
-Press or , or the Switch soft key to select the desired type from the Backlight Time field. - 4.
+- 1. Press Menu->Basic->Display-> Backlight. - 2.
+Press or , or the Switch soft key to select the desired level from the Backlight Active Level field. - 3.
+Press or , or the Switch soft key to select the desired value from the Backlight Inactive Level field. - 4.
+Press or , or the Switch soft key to select the desired time from the Backlight Time field. - 5.
 Press the Save soft key to accept the change.